danintel/sawtooth-faq/installation.rst

 I get this error starting Sawtooth on Docker: ``No response from ... beginning heartbeat pings``
 ------------------------------------------------------------------------------------------------
-This means there is a problem with the genesis node and peer nodes connecting.
+It means that there has been no message exchange between the validators for 10 seconds.
+There is not necessarily a problem, but it could mean the the genesis node and peer nodes are not connecting.

 How do I list sawtooth command line options?
 --------------------------------------------